IABTechLab/uid2docs/api/v2/README.md

 | [SDKs](./sdks/README.md) | Client-side JavaScript for websites and RTB SDKs. |

+## Improvements and Changes from Version 1

+With the v2 updates to the UID2 API, you can now take advantage of the following:

+- Application API layer encryption that provides E2E content protection that prevents sensitive UID2 information from leaking to network operator or UID2 service operator.
+- Only POST methods with input parameters provided in the request body as in the JSON format and encrypted using a pre-shared key (PSK).
+- No parameter value encoding.
+- The POST /identity/map XREF endpoint that now retrieves UID2s and salt bucket IDs for one or multiple email addresses, phone numbers, or the respective hashes.
+- In addition to the client `key` for authetication, a client `secret` is now required for encrypting API requests and decrypting API responses.
+XREF
+- TBD `Content-Type: application/octet-stream`
+- TBD

+## Compatibility and Upgrade Requirements

+Here's what you need to know about UID2 API v2 compatibility with v1:

+- UID2 API v2 is not compantible with UID2 API v1 and required an upgrade.
+- The v1 endpoints will be supported until the migration process is completed, with the approppiate notifications issued in a timely manner and with ample advance notice.
+- Client keys have been upgraded to be compantible with both v1 and v2 API.
+- Authorization tokens that are previously shared with UID2 partners will continue to work for accessing only UID2 v1 APIs.
+-

 ## Environment

 All UID2 endpoints use the same base URL.